Skip to main content

 Frequently Asked Questions

-Costory evaluates alerts every day, or twice a day depending on your plan.
+Costory evaluates alerts every day, or three times a day depending on your plan.
 Data is checked with at least a 48-hour delay to ensure billing data from your cloud provider is finalized.

 Yes.
 Cloud cost alerts support multi-threshold severity levels (Info, Warning, Alert), so you can receive an informational notification at one threshold and escalate to a warning or critical alert at a higher one.